 There have been many trades for big-time players in NFL history, often to mixed success

-So will these deals work out for all of the team involved?
+Is he right?
 Only time will tell.
 Blockbuster trades for big-time players turn out to be generally one-sided or produce mixed results for both teams.
 Here are the five biggest in NFL history.
 (Note: By biggest, I mean the caliber of player and the volume of picks and players involved.
 For example, the Ricky Williams trade in 1999 does not make this list because Saints head coach Mike Ditka traded all of his picks just to move up to draft him.).

 5. San Francisco 49ers Trade Joe Montana to the Kansas City Chiefs (1993)